jundalisay/spblist/content/en/research/mohammad/quran/sura-028a.md

 “Shall I tell you about a family that can raise him for you, and will look after him?
 {{< /l >}}

-13. Thus We returned him to his mother, that she may be comforted, and not grieve, and know that Allah’s promise is true.
+13. Thus We returned him to his mother, that she may be comforted, and not grieve, and know that Enki’s promise is true.
 But most of them do not know.

 14. When he reached his maturity, and became established, We gave him wisdom and knowledge.
 Thus do We reward the virtuous.